IDgis/geo-publisher-deployment/geo-publisher-services/geo-publisher-service/README.md

 The following directories should be available as a data-volume:

 - ``/etc/geo-publisher/ssl``: directory containing the SSL key stores ``private.jks`` and ``trusted.jks``.
+- ``/var/www/geo-publisher/metadata/``: directory where service metadata is stored.
+Is exposed in the proxy using apache.

 ## Exposed ports